 a.
 The Board Environmental, Social, and Corporate Governance Committee is responsible for ensuring the establishment of a governance mechanism that promotes sustainability practices through proper environmental stewardship, social development, and sound corporate governance.
-The ESCG Committees also performs the functions of the Nomination and Remuneration Committee.
+The ESCG Committees also perform the functions of the Nomination and Remuneration Committees.
 In carrying out their duties and responsibilities, the ESCG Committee is supported by the company's Compliance Officer, Chief External Relations Officer, as well as the Group Chief Human Resources Officer.
 These officers regularly attend committee meetings to act as resource persons.
 The chairmen of the ESCG Committees are the Lead Independent Directors.

-Key Areas of Focus in 2024 Environmental and Social Approved the Company's ESG Roadmap and Sustainability Ambition.
-Monitored the progress of the ongoing ESG Activities.
-Compliance Reviewed and monitored the AboitizPower's compliance with new laws and regulations.
-Ensured that the nomination, selection, remuneration, and assessment of each company's directors and officers are aligned with the Manuals.
-Corporate Governance Governance - Reviewed and endorsed for Board approval the proposed amendments the ESCG Committee's Charter to clarify the committee's role as the primar advisory and exploratory body that endorses to the Board of the Director general strategies with respect to material, current, and emerging ESG an other similar matters that affect the Company. - Reviewed and monitored the status of whistleblowing reports. - Approved the final list of nominees for directors for election after revie all the qualifications and none of the disqualifications as provided in the Laws, Revised Manuals, and other relevant SEC rules Reviewed the qualifications of all persons nominated to appointed posi by the Board Reviewed the Group's merit increase guidelines.
+Key Areas of Focus in 2024 Environmental and Social - Approved the Company's ESG Roadmap and Sustainability Ambition.
+Environmental and Social - Monitored the progress of the ongoing ESG Activities. - Reviewed and monitored the AboitizPower's compliance with new laws and Compliance regulations.
+Compliance - Ensured that the nomination, selection, remuneration, and assessment of each company's directors and officers are aligned with the Manuals. - Reviewed and endorsed for Board approval the proposed amendments to the ESCG Committee's Charter to clarify the committee's role as the primary Cornerate Covernance advisory and exploratory body that endorses to the Board of the Directors Corporate Governance general strategies with respect to material, current, and emerging ESG and other similar matters that affect the Company. - Reviewed and monitored the status of whistleblowing reports. - Approved the final list of nominees for directors for election after reviewing all the qualifications and none of the disqualifications as provided in the By- Nomination and Laws, Revised Manuals, and other relevant SEC rules.
+Compensation - Reviewed the qualifications of all persons nominated to appointed positions by the Board. - Reviewed the Group's merit increase guidelines.